Helping Oil Refinery & Plant Explosion Survivors Rebuild Their Lives

 Wrongful Deaths Due to Refinery Accidents in Lake Charles

-More than 2 million people will die from their jobs this year—many of them within the walls of an oil refinery, chemical plant, or factory.
-The vast majority of those deaths are preventable, and many of them are the direct result of upper management prioritizing productivity over people's lives.
+Over 5000 people will die from work-related accidents and injuries this year—many of them within the walls of an oil refinery, chemical plant, or factory.
+The vast majority of those deaths are preventable, and some are the direct result of upper management prioritizing productivity over people's lives.
 Our Lake Charles wrongful death lawyers give families the tools they need to hold wrongdoers accountable and get justice for their loved one's memory.
 More importantly, we help families get the money they need to move forward in their loved one's absence—honoring every workers' memory by helping provide for their family's needs.

 Listen to What Other Plant Accident Survivors Had to Say